-The Annual Work Programme for 2023 details all the projects and services which will be carried out to contribute to the Agency's goals in the year.
-The structure of the Work Programme has been redesigned in order to organise the work of the Agency against desired long-term outcomes, implementing therefore an effective multi-annual work programme with developed objectives, as well as the intervention logic.
+The Annual Work Programme for 2024 details all the projects and services which will be carried out to contribute to the Agency's goals in the year.
+The structure of the Work Programme has been organised against desired long-term outcomes, implementing therefore an effective multi-annual work programme with developed objectives, as well as the intervention logic.

-The annual work programme 2023 had been aligned to the priorities listed in the Agency's Strengthening Plan and the corresponding implementing document (SAP 2023-2027), which represents an anchor for the planning in SPD 2023 and the subsequent ones.
+The annual work programme 2024 had been aligned to the priorities listed in the Agency's Strengthening Plan and the corresponding implementing document (SAP 2023-2027), which represents an anchor for the planning in SPD 2024 and the subsequent ones.

-The Agency's efforts in 2023 are particularly focused on:
+The Agency's efforts in 2024 are particularly focused on:

 - Technical and operational barriers: The Agency will work towards the reduction of technical and operations barriers within the rail market through, among others, the amendment of TSIs to be aligned with the technical innovations, harmonisation of national rules among MSs, continuous NoBo monitoring, the delivery of 4th Railway package activities (SSC, ERTMS TA, VA), and the deployment of ERTMS. - Safety: The Agency will strengthen safety on rail through the development of a safety culture, the monitoring of National Safety Authority, the Common Safety Methods on Assessment of Safety Level and Safety Performance (within the boundaries linked to the resource constraints for the information sharing system), and other relevant projects. - Data developments and ticketing: The Agency will continue to foster developments in the field of Linked data, as well as development under the TAP TSI.
-The Agency will continue its work on databases and registers optimisation. - Communication and dissemination: The Agency will increase communicating and disseminating relevant information and knowledge to its stakeholders, as well as organising events and showcase the interesting projects and developments within the rail sector. - International Relations: The Agency will continue promoting EU and international railway legislation and standards, as well as facilitating rail links in specific geographical areas of interest to the European Commission, in particular to improve safety and cross-border interoperability. - Good governance: The Agency will strive for governance excellence and efficiency in all of its activities and will continue its efforts for improving budget execution rates and overall compliance and performance.
+The Agency will continue its work on databases and registers optimisation. - Communication and dissemination: The Agency will increase communicating and disseminating relevant information and knowledge to its stakeholders, as well as organising events and showcase the interesting projects and developments within the rail sector. - Good governance: The Agency will strive for governance excellence and efficiency in all of its activities and will continue its efforts for improving budget execution rates and overall compliance and performance.